JMIBarth/block_course/README.md

 **Analyses**

 The quality of the sequence is usually lower at the beginning and end of the sequence.
-Choose your sequence primer (forward or reverse) so that the position of the potential DNM lies not in the first 50 bp.
+Choose the sequence primer (forward or reverse) so that the position of the potential DNM does not fall within the first 50 bp.

 The site of the potential DNM is compared between parents and offspring.
 Parents should show a clean homozygous peak for the reference allele, while the offspring should show a clear heterozygous peak for the reference and alternative allele.